hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

 As soon as this worst-case scenario occurs, the newly generated bottom-level trees (i.e. those bottom-level trees, whose indices belong to I<sub>new</sub>) need to be initiated in order to ensure availability.
-In order to do this the following steps MUST be performed:
+In order to do this the following steps must be performed:

 - initiate a new hardware module